box/developer.box.com/guides/embed/box-embed.md

 ### Hubs

-1. Navigate to the chosen Hub.
+1. Navigate to the chosen hub.
 2. Click on the ellipsis menu in the upper-right corner.
 3. Click **Embed Hub**.

 <Message type='notice'>

-You can also embed only the AI chat interface from a Box Hub.
+You can also embed only the AI chat interface from a hub.
 Users can ask questions and get AI-powered answers based on the hub's files, without accessing navigation or file browsing features.
 For more information, see the [Box Hubs AI Chat embedding][6] section.

 </Message>

 ### Notes

-1. Navigate to the chosen Box Note.
+1. Navigate to the chosen note.
 2. Click on the ellipsis menu.
 3. Click **Embed Box Note**.

 ### Apps

-1. Navigate to the chosen Box App or Box App View.
+1. Navigate to the chosen app or Box App View.
 2. Click on the ellipsis menu.
 3. Click **Embed**.